vden/gnome-shell-workspace-shortcuts/README.md

 `Alt-f` switches to first empty workspace

-These shortcuts can be changed with `dconf-editor` under `org.gnome.shell.extensions.additional-workspace-shortcuts`.
+Keybindings can be changed with `dconf-editor` under `org.gnome.shell.extensions.additional-workspace-shortcuts`.